otjones/thesis/README.md

 ### sortDS.py

-Used to sort the raw .txt results files from CATT into usefl .JSON data files, which are used in all subsequent analysis
+Used to sort the raw .txt results files from CATT into useful .JSON data files, which are used in all subsequent analysis

 ### t30test.py